 Key points to consider when storing packages of combustible substances in the workplace:

-• Only store combustible liquids in compliant chemical storage.
+- Only store combustible liquids in dedicated chemical storage.

-• If packages are open, you must provide emergency eye wash facilities and water for hand washing.
-If your quantities exceed 2000L, or your risk assessment or regulation deems it so, then you must also install a safety shower.
+- If packages are open, you should provide emergency eye wash facilities and water for hand washing.
+If your quantities exceed 2000L, or your risk assessment or regulation deems it so, then you should install a safety shower.

 Examples of Compliant Combustible Liquid Storage